 Capital assets include land, buildings, improvements, vehicles, furniture, fixtures, and equipment.
 Capital assets are recorded at original cost or estimated original cost.
 Donated capital assets are recorded at their estimated fair market value on the date donated.
 Capital assets are defined as assets with an initial, individual cost of more than \$5,000 and an estimated useful life in excess of one year.
 Interest incurred during construction is not capitalized.
 The cost of routine maintenance and repairs that do not add to the value of the assets or materially extend asset lives are charged to expenditure as incurred and not capitalized.
 Capital assets are depreciated using the straight-line method over the following useful lives: Building and Improvements over 25 to 40 years, and Vehicles and Equipment over 3 to 20 years.
-Major outlays for capital assets and improvements are capitalized as projects are constructed.
-One-half year of depreciation is taken in the year the assets are acquired or retired.
-Gains or losses from sales or retirements of capital assets are included in operations of the current period.
+Major outlays for capital assets are included in operations of the current period.